 The City of Hamilton Recreation Division is pleased to offer a wide selection of programs for all ages and skill levels.

-Special Olympics Canada offers child and youth programs designed to help children with an intellectual disabilities develop basic motor skills and sport skills.
+Special Olympics Canada offers child and youth programs designed to help children with intellectual disabilities develop basic motor skills and sport skills.